Do you want to get started on the estate planning process?

 - discuss other legal services you may need

-Jennifer Poles is our Client Services Coordinator.
-When you call or email us to set up an appointment, Jennifer will schedule an appointment for you, explain our process (including billing), send you a questionnaire and/or a list of documents for you to bring to your initial meeting, and provide you with driving directions to our office in Dedham.
+Marcy Kadlec will schedule an appointment.
+When you call or email us to set up an appointment (telephone call or video conference), Marcy will schedule an appointment for you, explain our process (including billing), send you a questionnaire and/or a list of documents for you to bring to your initial meeting, and provide you with driving directions to our office in Dedham.

 For our Estate Planning Clients.
-We ask all of our estate planning client to complete a Client Questionnaire before our initial meeting so that the meeting is informative and productive.
-The Questionnaire can be completed on your computer using our fillable form.
-Simply click on the link, fill in the information, and save and/or print.
+We ask all of our estate planning clients to complete a Client Questionnaire before our initial meeting so that the meeting is informative and productive.
+The Questionnaire can be completed on your computer using our fillable form or by hand.
+Simply click on the link, download the form (down arrow in the upper right-hand corner), fill in the information, and save and/or print.

 After you have completed the Questionnaire, please either:

-- Mail your completed Questionnaire to Samuel, Sayward & Baler LLC, ATTN: Jennifer Poles, 858 Washington Street, Suite 202, Dedham, MA 02026, or
+- Mail your completed Questionnaire to Samuel, Sayward & Baler LLC, ATTN: Marcy Kadlec, 858 Washington Street, Suite 202, Dedham, MA 02026, or

 - Fax it to 781-461-0916, or

-- Email your completed Questionnaire to Jennifer at email@example.com.
+- Email your completed Questionnaire to Marcy Kadlec.

 If emailing, please do so as an encrypted document since the Questionnaire will contain information such as Social Security Numbers and account numbers that should NOT be e-mailed for data security reasons.